Debit and credit – where money goes and where it comes from (0)

 EXAMPLE

-An entrepreneur sells drinks for 100 euros in cash (money comes from sales and goes to the cash register).
+An entrepreneur sells drinks for €100 in cash (the money comes from the sale and goes into the cash register).

 Sales entry